-Our sales are not dependent on any single customer.
-At December 31, 2019 and 2018, one individual customer balance represented approximately 5% and 8% of our total outstanding accounts and notes receivable balance, respectively.
+Our sales are not materially dependent on any single customer.
+At December 31, 2020 and 2019, one individual customer balance represented approximately 5% of our total outstanding accounts and notes receivable balance.
 Any credit risk associated with our accounts and notes receivable balance is representative of the geographic, industry, and customer diversity associated with our global businesses.
-As a result of our customer base being widely dispersed, we do not believe our exposure to credit-related losses related to our business as of December 31, 2019 and 2018 was material.
+As a result of our customer base being widely dispersed, we do not believe our exposure to credit-related losses related to our business as of December 31, 2020 and 2019 was material.